 Why are they Helpful?

-These units are open 24/7 for your use!
+These drinking water filling stations are open 24/7 for your use!
 Through the years we have seen regular and frequent use every day of the year, regardless of the month or season.

 They became especially useful in emergency situations.
 Last August 1st through 3rd during the Toledo algae crisis, our units were switched to “free.”
 The Watersheds were available to everyone who was affected by this crisis.
 It was a safe, simple alternative for consumers (and free).

 Why is government involved here?